kushcheva/EPAM_DevOps_Autumn-2022_Final_Project/README.md

 ## Installation

-Create my simple project Python Flask an web application fp_app.py and running test to make sure with working code.
+Create a web application fp_app.py with Python Flask and run test to make sure that code works.

 ![App Screenshot](https://github.com/kushcheva/EPAM_DevOps_Autumn-2022_Final_Project/blob/main/screenshots/1.png?raw=true)

-Сreate 2 instances: my_server_dev and my_server_prod with configurations of security group, ssh key and opened ports by using Terraform.
+Using Terraform create 2 instances: my_server_dev and my_server_prod with configurations of security group, ssh key and opened ports.

 ![App Screenshot](https://github.com/kushcheva/EPAM_DevOps_Autumn-2022_Final_Project/blob/main/screenshots/2.png?raw=true)

 ## Deployment

-Running on node my_server_dev Jenkins pipeline which create our Docker build and pushes it to Dockerhub registry.
-The sourse is Github.
+Run Jenkins pipeline on node my_server_dev, which create our Docker build and push it to Docker hub registry.
+The application source is Github.

 Then run container `docker run -d -p 5000:5000 kushcheva/fp_app`.
-Make sure there are no previous containers and images on our machine.
-The latest image is pulling from Dockerhub.
+Make sure there are no previous containers and images on current machine.
+The latest image should be pulled from Dockerhub.

 ![App Screenshot](https://github.com/kushcheva/EPAM_DevOps_Autumn-2022_Final_Project/blob/main/screenshots/3.png?raw=true)

-If it works properly we will deploy latest build by pulling from Dockerhub on my_server_prod and we use separated pipeline not to mix development and production environments.
-The deployment pipeline will start by automatic trigger when the previous pipeline have done successfully.
+If it works properly we will deploy latest build by pulling from Dockerhub on my_server_prod.
+We use separated pipeline not to mix development and production environments.
+Deployment pipeline will start by automatic trigger after the previous pipeline will done successfully.

+As a result we have a working web Flask application.